ekamperi/ekamperi.github.io/_posts/2020-12-20-tensorflow-custom-training-loops.md

 {% highlight python %}
 {% raw %}
-# Probability that all number were randomly drawn from a normal distribution with m = 0, s = 1
+# Probability that all numbers were randomly drawn from a normal distribution with m = 0, s = 1
 np.prod( [pdf(x, 0, 1) for x in dat] )

 # 9.043067752419683e-06

-# Probability that all number were randomly drawn from a normal distribution with m = 2, s = 1
+# Probability that all numbers were randomly drawn from a normal distribution with m = 2, s = 1
 np.prod( [pdf(x, 2, 1) for x in dat] )

 # 3.0081558180762395e-10